- Call us today on:

 At the start of a new employee’s employment, an employer must provide, by law, an Employment Contract and details of the grievance and disciplinary procedures.

-The rules relating to working time, hours, leave and flexible working are set out in statute and wide-ranging.
+The rules relating to working time, hours, leave and flexible working are set out in statute and are wide-ranging.
 Those preparing policies that refer to these issues, should seek expert guidance.

 Ensure that Employees understand the policies that are in place - Many employers provide induction sessions to ensure new employees understand their new working environment.
 This is good business practice and underlines to new employees how important it is to comply with the policies to ensure the effective running of the business.